WorldBitDev/WorldBitICO/README.md

 ## WorldBit Token

-The WorldBit Token smart contract is represented by the file:
+The WorldBit Token smart contract is the file:

 contracts/CrowdsaleToken.sol